Travis focuses on appellate litigation and defending clients in trial court against complex, high-value lawsuits.

 Jackson v.
 Clarke, No. 170843 (Va.
 2018).
 Represented client in drafting merits briefing and presenting oral argument.
 The Virginia Supreme Court addressed what evidence can satisfy criminal firearm statutes.

 Meyers v.
 Commonwealth, No. 150962 (Va.
 2016).
-Represented client by drafting merits briefing and presenting oral argument.
+Represented client in drafting merits briefing and presenting oral argument.
 The Virginia Supreme Court addressed issues of uncorroborated eyewitness identification testimony.Multidistrict, Class Action, and Mass Tort Litigation

 Counsel of record for Fortune 500 national retailer of consumer goods.
 Defended client against nationwide and state class actions, and against suits brought by state attorneys general, alleging consumer deception.
 Litigation is consolidated into federal multidistrict litigation proceedings.